LAOS

 The project

-WWM began working in the Laotian province of Khammouane, a particularly affected area, in 2008.
-We work together with UXO Lao, the largest national player for mine action, to clear cluster munition and sensitise the population.
+WWM was active in the Laotian province of Khammouane, a particularly affected area, from 2008 to 2024.
+We worked together with our partner UXO Lao, the largest national player for mine action, to clear cluster munition and sensitise the population.

 Case story: Help for Onn Sa